 How much will I pay in broker fees for options?

 Fees come down to the brokerage you’re using to trade your options.
-Brokerage fees for options usually involve a per-contract fee in addition to a base commission.
+Brokerage fees for options in Ireland usually involve a per-contract fee in addition to a base commission.
 Other fees kick in if you hold your option all the way to its expiration or, in some cases, sell the contract back on the market.

 What are the benefits of trading options?